braindead-cc/bcc/INSTALL.md

 You will need:

+- CMake
-- either Ninja/Samurai with Meson, or GNU Make
+- GNU Make (`gmake`)
 - a POSIX-compliant shell (e.g. bash or dash)
 - a C99 compiler (tested with Clang, GCC, and TCC)
 - [`scdoc`](https://git.sr.ht/~sircmpwn/scdoc)
 - TCL (*optional*, only required for test suite)

-## Retrieve LBF source
+## Retrieve the source

-There are two methods you may use to retrieve the source for `lbf`: via `git`, or downloading a tarball from the releases.
+There are two methods you may use to retrieve the source: via `git`, or downloading a tarball from the releases.

 **via git**:

 ```
-$ git clone https://git.sr.ht/~kiedtl/lbf.git --recurse --depth=1
+$ git clone https://git.sr.ht/~kiedtl/bcc.git --recurse --depth=1
 ```

 **via source**: